PharaohOfParis/myfirstwebsite/readme.md

 ## Usage

-There are three folders and two files :
+There are three folders and one main file :
 - the Images folder with the two logos and the three Fontawesome images;
 - the Sources folder with the PHP files (index, header and footer) and the CSS page;
 - the Public folder with all the files needed for the deployment on Firebase;
-- the firebase json file with the settings for the Firebase deployment;
+- the firebase json file with the settings for the Firebase deployment.
-- the firebaserc file.

 ## Deployment